John R. Mitchell (judge): Judicial service

 In 1908, Mitchell was appointed to the Superior Court for Thurston and Mason counties.
 Mitchell was twice re-elected to the superior court, without opposition, remaining in that office for ten years.
 During his tenure, he ruled in favor of the constitutionality the state's railroad commission act, and the law establishing the state department of labor and industries.

 On May 11, 1918, Governor Ernest Lister jointly appointed Mitchell and Warren W. Tolman to vacant seats on the state supreme court, with Mitchell succeeding Justice Overton G. Ellis.
 Mitchell was later elected to the seat, to a term expiring in 1925, and thereafter re-elected until his retirement from the court in 1937.

 Personal life and death

 Mitchell married Hallie Price of Kentucky in Virginia on April 22, 1891.
 They had one son.
 Dr. Richard S. Mitchell, a prominent physician and surgeon.

-Mitchell died died at his home at the age of 78, following several months of poor health.
+Mitchell died at his home at the age of 78, following several months of poor health.